 - Warning (verbal or written) As a matter of practice, every faculty and staff member will attempt to resolve minor issues by calling the student's attention to them, directing the student towards appropriate behaviors, and encouraging the student to behave in a manner consistent with the school's expectations. - Teacher detention Any faculty/staff member may hold a student after school for violations of classroom or school rules.
-Detentions are generally served on the same day as the infraction, however students may delay a detention by one school day due to transportation issues.
+Detentions are generally served on the same day as the infraction; however, students may delay a detention by one school day due to transportation issues.
 Detentions supersede any other school commitment; failure to appear for a detention will subject a student to an Administrative detention. - Administrative detention Administrative detentions are served on Tuesdays or as determined by the Principal starting at 2:45pm and can vary in length depending on the infraction.
-After school detentions may include helping with cleaning/maintenance tasks.
-Saturday detentions may be given for flagrant violations of school policies, or for the accumulation of minor offenses.
-Students should report at 8am and stay until noon and be prepared to work on cleaning/maintenance tasks. - Suspension (in-school or out-of-school) Suspension is a serious consequence reserved for severe or repeated infractions of school rules and expectations.
+After school detentions may include helping with cleaning/maintenance tasks. - Suspension (in-school or out-of-school) Suspension is a serious consequence reserved for severe or repeated infractions of school rules and expectations.
 Students who are suspended do not attend classes or participate in activities and are separated from the student body for the length of the suspension.
 Students must independently make up any work that is scheduled for the time missed in a high-quality fashion.
 Work not made up by the time of return will result in a grade of zero.
 Prior to return, the student or parent may be asked to schedule a readmission conference involving the Principal and/or school counselor.
 Many college applications require the student to divulge suspensions. - Dismissal / Expulsion St. Thomas Aquinas reserves the right to remove or dismiss from the school community at any time a student who, in the school's judgment, is undesirable in attitude and general conduct or whose continuation in the school is detrimental to him/herself, to his/her fellow students, or to the reputation of the school.
 This determination may result from an accumulation of minor violations over a period of time, or a single major violation.

-Procedures for discipline involving probation, suspension, or expulsion will follow principles of fundamental fairness and will include notice to the student of alleged misconduct, the opportunity for the student to explain his or her actions, notice to the student of disciplinary action taken, and parental notification of proceedings and action.
+St. Thomas Aquinas High School values the partnership with parents and expects to work collaboratively with parents whenever serious infractions occur.
+Procedures for discipline involving probation, suspension, or expulsion will involve parents and will follow principles of fundamental fairness.
+Procedures include notice to the student of alleged misconduct, the opportunity for the student to explain his or her actions, notice to the student of disciplinary action taken, and parental notification of and involvement in proceedings and action.